Introduction to Macro Photography Workshop

 Equipment To Bring

-Required: A DSLR camera will give you full power and creative control
+Required: A DSLR or Mirrorless Camera will give you full power and creative control

 to get the most out of your learning experience on this workshop.
 However, if you have a point-and-shoot